ati-ozgur/course-nn-deep-learning/project-information/project-template.md

 2.1 Why this project is useful for society

+2-3 paragraph explanation
+Give examples

 2.2 Why team members are interested in this project (optional)

+Why did you choose this project. every team members should write 1-2 sentences for themselves.

 3. Dataset information